RobertMolenaar-UT/Lifetime_fit/README.md

 # Lifetime_fit
-Multi-exponetional fitting of TCSPC histograms
+Multi-exponetional fitting of TCSPC histograms based on full reconvolution method.

-Full reconvolution lifetime fitting

-Batch proccessing, select multiple files via the GUI reads PTU files via the PTUreader https://github.com/SumeetRohilla/readPTU_FLIM
+Batchwise proccessing, select 1 or multiple files via the GUI Data is read via the PTUreader https://github.com/SumeetRohilla/readPTU_FLIM

 With this script you can fit TCSPC lifetime histograms to single, double or triple order exponential fit with reconvolution method
 Minimalization method are NLLS / MLE-Nelder-Mead minimalisation methods.

 Input data histogream shaping options
 1. select SPAD channel from PTU file (Channel)